Where Do HTML Pages Come From

 Once the decision is made, it doesn't mean we should accept our doom.
 We can

-have both - a great complex UX that are fast to load, no matter what stack we
+have both - a great and complex UX that is also fast to load, no matter what stack we

-improving the page load time and allowing SEO).
+improving the page load time and allowing for SEO).
 Those are known as

 Static pages also can achieve better UX by executing JS to the pre-rendered

-Choosing the stack is just a starting point of a long road.
+Choosing the stack is just a starting point on a long road.

 Now go and build something great :)